 The experts offer the following tips:

-If you have specific questions, talk to your child's doctor.
+If you have specific questions or concerns, talk to your child's doctor.

 Healthy Children—American Academy of Pediatrics